lblod/app-ai-hackathon-group-4/README.md

 This project is built using the [lblod/mu-python-ml-fastapi-template](https://github.com/lblod/mu-python-ml-fastapi-template) to make it easier to handle async requests.
 It provides interactive API documentation and an exploration web user interface at `http://endpoint:2000/docs#/`.
 For this hackathon, the service provides methods for fetching unprocessed decisions, endpoints for processing them using the LLM, and functionality to store the processed results into the triplestore as `oa:Annotations`.

+Currently this service is included as a development service with it's source in the app repository itself.
+This should be turned into its own repository/microservice but we ran out of time before we could do this.

 # Semantic Model

 For the semantic model, we considered the following application profiles: